Her Loss: Commercial performance

 Her Loss debuted at number one on the US Billboard 200 with 404,000 album-equivalent units, including 12,000 pure album sales, replacing Taylor Swift's Midnights (2022) from the top spot.
 Her Loss earned a total of 513.56 million on-demand streams.
-The album is Drake and 21 Savage's twelfth and third number-one album in the US, respectively.
-The following week, Her Loss descended to number two.
+The album is Drake's twelfth and 21 Savage's third number-one album in the US.
+All 16 tracks debuted on the Billboard Hot 100, with eight of them appearing in the top-10.
+The following week, Her Loss descended to number two, earning 170,000 album-equivalent units.
+On October 25, 2023, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a two million units in the United States.
+As of December 27, 2023, Her Loss was the thirteenth best-selling album of the year according to Hits, moved a total 1,337,000 album-equivalent units, including 20,000 pure album sales, 40,000 song sales, 1.731 billion audio-on-demand streams, and 74 million video-on-demand streams.